Military Divorce Guide

 The Guide is aimed at lawyers and non-lawyers alike.
 Whether you're a soldier at Fort Carson, an airman at Peterson AFB or the Air Force Academy, stationed overseas, or are a family member or retiree, the Military Divorce Guide is written for you, with articles in plain English - no Latin or obscure jargon.

-For attorneys who want to dig deeper, the Military Divorce Guide includes detailed discussions, statute and case citations, and we’re adding links when the laws are freely available on the web (the links are a work in progress).
+For attorneys who want to dig deeper, the Military Divorce Guide includes detailed discussions, statute and case citations, and links when the laws are freely available on the web (the links are a work in progress).
 Most of the articles have nationwide applicability, but where specific state issues are discussed, we refer to Colorado military divorce law.

 Military Family Law Explained